 Before anyone crosses your threshold, consider this sobering statistic: Unintentional injury sends one of every four young children to the hospital each year.

-Seniors and guests who are unfamiliar with your home's terrain are also at risk for home injuries.
+Seniors and guests unfamiliar with your home's terrain are also at risk of home injuries.

 Make sure your house number is clearly visible.
-Regularly clear sidewalks and porches around your home of kids' toys or anything else a visitor might trip over.
+Regularly clear the sidewalks and porches around your home of kids' toys and anything else that might trip a visitor.

-Make sure the entryway is well-lighted.
-Even if you've removed any obstacles along the walkways, a well-lit entrance is key to preventing one of the most common accidents at home - trips and falls.
+Make sure the entryway is well-lit.
+Even if you've removed any obstacles from the walkways, a well-lit entrance is key to preventing one of the most common home accidents— trips and falls.

-And visitors unfamiliar with the steps leading to your front door can easily trip without adequate lighting to lead the way.
+And visitors unfamiliar with the steps leading to your front door can easily trip without adequate lighting to guide them.

 Make sure the doors leading to hazardous rooms, such as the garage or cellar, and those leading outdoors have interior locks installed above the reach of young children to prevent them from wandering about.

 Consider replacing interior doorknobs with lever-type handles.
-They're easier for kids and for those whose grip is impaired.
+They're easier for kids and for those with impaired grip.

 The living room and the family room are the natural gathering areas in any home.
 Look carefully around these rooms for any item within reach that a toddler could knock off its perch.